TVTX INVESTOR ALERT: Bronstein, Gewirtz And Grossman, LLC Announces An Investigation Into Travere Therapeutics, Inc. And Encourages Investors To Conta...

-NEW YORK, Oct.
+(MENAFN- GlobeNewsWire - Nasdaq) NEW YORK, Oct.
 13, 2024 (GLOBE NEWSWIRE) -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC is investigating potential claims on behalf of purchasers of Travere Therapeutics, Inc. (“Travere” or“the Company”) (NASDAQ: TVTX).
-Investors who purchased Travere securities are encouraged to obtain additional information and assist the investigation by visiting the firm's site: bgandg/TVTX .
+Investors who purchased Travere securities are encouraged to obtain additional information and assist the investigation by visiting the firm's site: bgandg.com/TVTX .

 Investigation Details